Menu Close

 If the purpose of your stay is to visit someone, or touristic or medical, you’re allowed to stay for up to 12 months before retroactive unlimited tax liability is assumed (§9 AO).

-If you’re not resident in Germany, you start being taxable in Germany when you start generating certain types of German-sourced income, e.g. if you start generating rental income by letting a German flat/house.
+If you’re not resident in Germany, you start being taxable in Germany when you start generating certain types of German-sourced income, e.g. if you start generating rental profit by letting a German flat/house.

 How much of my worldwide income will be taxed by Germany?